Skip to main content

 You can also choose to use indicator templates that have already been partially built out by us (and hopefully other contributors or yourself using the chart builder tool we include).

 Please pay special attention when you provide a name for your indicator.
 It is what will became both the class and file name for you indicator and will create directories if you specify it.
-Please read the instructions and examples on the command line very carefully.
+When creating, please read the prompts and hints very carefully.

 For example, the following will result in the creation of a folder called Enumeration in the app/Livewire directory and a file named HouseholdsEnumerated.php inside the Enumeration directory.